Candice Michelle: Vince's Devils (2004–2006)

 In January, Candice appeared at New Year's Revolution in the first ever Bra and Panties Gauntlet match, where she was eliminated by Maria.
 On the February 13 episode of Raw, Michelle accompanied Torrie in a losing effort to Ashley.
 After winning a number one contender's Diva battle royal on Raw, Candice got her first singles WWE Women's Championship match, but lost to then-champion Trish Stratus on February 27.
 After the match, Candice slapped Wilson, blaming her, in storyline, for the loss.
 Vince's Devils later broke up when Torrie became a fan favorite after Candice and Victoria turned on her during Candice's Playboy cover unveiling.
 This feud led to a match at WrestleMania 22 in which both Playboy cover girls competed in a Playboy Pillow Fight.
 Torrie Wilson won the match.
 On the June 12 episode of Raw, Candice was defeated by Torrie in the first ever "Wet and Wild match", a wrestling match involving water balloons and squirt guns, in which the winner of the match would be on the cover of the WWE 2006 Summer Special magazine.
 The feud continued sporadically in backstage segments where Candice was depicted as Vince McMahon's "sex slave".
+In a January 2021 interview with the Wrestling Inc. Daily, Candice described her on-screen romance angle with McMahon as being uncomfortable and "awkward," and in August 2023 also stated that she actually had no idea that McMahon would do things like grab her breasts before it happened.
 On the July 11 episode of ECW, the villainous Candice appeared as Kelly Kelly's dance partner on that night's Kelly's Exposé segment, and attempted to seduce Kelly in a backstage segment before the two divas went out to perform.